el-nem/OSCP_Notes/README.md

 ## 📚 Contents

-- [Introduction to Penetration Testing](OSCP_Note/General/Introduction to Penetration Testing.md) — what pentesting is, methodology overview, mindset
+- [Intro to Pentesting](General/Introduction to Penetration Testing.md) — what pentesting is, methodology overview, mindset
 - [Pentest Process](notes/pentest-process.md) — the standard phases: recon, enumeration, exploitation, privesc, reporting

 More notes will be added as I progress through my studies (enumeration cheat sheets, privilege escalation, Active Directory, tooling, etc.).

+## 🎯 Goal

+Working toward the OSCP certification.
+This repo is a living document — expect frequent updates as I learn.

 ## 🤝 Contributing / Feedback

 Still learning, so if you spot mistakes or have suggestions, feel free to open an issue or PR!